exasol/pyexasol/doc/user_guide/exploring_features/import_and_export/parameters.rst

 These parameters are given as a dictionary, like ``import_params = { "name1": "value1", "name2": ["value2", "value3"]}``.
 This dictionary is passed into the :ref:`Variants` for a selected ``import_from_*`` method.
-When the code is executed, these are validated using the :class:`pyexasol.http_transport.ImportQuery`.
+When the code is executed, these are validated using the :class:`pyexasol.query_builders.csv_builders.ImportQuery`.

 .. list-table::
    :header-rows: 1